mehulagg/gitlab/doc/user/application_security/sast/index.md

 1. Create a `.gitlab` directory at the root of your project, if one doesn't already exist.
 1. Create a custom rule set file named `sast-ruleset.toml` in the `.gitlab` directory.
 1. In the `sast-ruleset.toml` file, either:
-   - Define a custom rule set.
+   - Define a custom analyzer configuration
-   - Provide the filename of a file containing a custom rule set.
+   - Provide the filename of a file containing a custom analyzer configuration

 #### Example custom rule set